-The total OPEB liability was determined by an actuarial valuation as of June 30, 2021, which used update procedures to roll forward the estimated liability to June 30, 2022.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2023, which used update procedures to roll forward the estimated liability to June 30, 2024.
 The valuation used the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 The inflation assumption was 2.5 percent.
-The investment rate of return (net of pension plan investment expense, including inflation) applied to the beginning of year total OPEB liability was 5.99 percent as compared to 5.50 percent, which was the assumed long-term rate of return as of the end of year.
-The rates were determined in accordance with generally accepted accounting principles.
+The investment rate of return (net of pension plan investment expense, including inflation) was 5.50 percent, which was also the investment rate of return used at the beginning of the year.
+The rate was determined in accordance with generally accepted accounting principles.